What is Selichos all about?

 In Selichos we say that אין קורא בשמך – “We have no one among us who calls out in Your name.”
-But the Chovos Halevavos says that we people who are קורא בשמך in every generation.
-So what are we saying?
+But the Chovos Halevavos says that we have people who are קורא בשמך in every generation.
+So what does it mean in the Selichos?